akoreman/Marching-Cubes-Unity-Job-System/README.md

 # Marching Cubes

 WIP.
 Implementation of the marching cubes algorithm to visualise scalar fields.
-Specifically to to make animations of metaball fluids.
 Implemented using Unity3D.

 **Currently implemented:**